• Facultades

 Abstract:

-psychology bringing the current research from how the brain learns, behaves, and relates to
+Educational neuroscience is the discipline that combines neuroscience, pedagogy, and psychology bringing the current research from how the brain learns, behaves, and relates to instructional practices in the classroom.
+Every class, assignment, and experience shape the

 human brain.

-more about what it takes for students’ brains to be engaged, responsive, and alert are
+Understanding how the brain processes information into learning and knowing more about what it takes for students’ brains to be engaged, responsive, and alert are fundamental to the teaching and learning process.

 Speaker: Julio Valladares (PERU)